ulikunitz/xz/README.md

 ## TODO

-1. Work on the hash-table for finding old locations.
+1. Implement opReader based on opCodec.
+2. Use opReader in lzma.Reader.
+3. Change hash.Roller interface to elementar operations supported by functions.
+4. Write the opWriter.
+5. Write the opGenerator.